 Efficient, Protected Operation

-Another point of distinction is the Linux-based Chrome* operating system (OS).
+Another point of distinction is the Linux*-based Google Chrome Operating System* (Google Chrome OS*).
 Google keeps security tight on their devices, releasing automatic security updates approximately every six weeks, thwarting hackers, viruses, and malware attacks.

 Chromebooks have always been great computing platforms, but they’ve evolved into a great platform for software development.
 Over the past few years, Google has steadily expanded the devices’ capabilities so that Chromebook users can create more types of apps.